Pietietjie/.dotfiles/README.md

 & "$env:TEMP\bootstrap.ps1"
 ```

+- If nvim complains and says "nvim no parser for 'markdown' language" run `:TSInstall markdown markdown_inline`
 ## TODO
 - Look at implementing the [windows dotbot plugin](https://github.com/kurtmckee/dotbot-windows)
-- fix folds and the lsp view (Shift + k) on nvim 0.10
 - fzf git aliases
 - look into highlighting for twig files
 - Look at a better way to add long paths when writing commands like `cp` and `mv`